CODE OF PROFESSIONAL CONDUCT

 (2) Integrity and objectivity.

-(a) In the performance of any professional service, a licensee shall maintain objectivity and integrity and shall be free of conflicts of interest, and shall not knowingly misrepresent facts or subordinate the licensee's judgment to the judgment of others.
+(a) In all aspects of public accounting and the practice of public accountancy, a licensee shall maintain objectivity and integrity and shall be free of conflicts of interest, and shall not knowingly misrepresent facts or subordinate the licensee's judgment to the judgment of others.

 (b) In tax practice, however, a licensee may resolve doubt in favor of the client as long as there is reasonable support for the client's position.